Effects of Acid Rain

 Not all acidic deposition is wet.
 Sometimes dust particles can become acidic as well, and this is called dry deposition.
 When acid rain and dry acidic particles fall to earth, the nitric and sulfuric acid that make the particles acidic can land on statues, buildings, and other manmade structures, and damage their surfaces.
 The acidic particles corrode metal and cause paint and stone to deteriorate more quickly.
 They also dirty the surfaces of buildings and other structures such as monuments.

 The consequences of this damage can be costly:

 - damaged materials that need to be repaired or replaced,

 - loss of detail on stone and metal statues, monuments and tombstones.

 In the atmosphere, SO2 and NOX gases can be transformed into sulfate and nitrate particles, while some NOX can also react with other pollutants to form ozone.
 These particles and ozone make the air hazy and difficult to see through.
 This affects our enjoyment of national parks that we visit for the scenic view such as Shenandoah and the Great Smoky Mountains.

 SO2 and NOX react in the atmosphere to form fine sulfate and nitrate particles that people can inhale into their lungs.
-Many scientific studies have shown a relationship between these particles and effects on heart and lung function, such as asthma and bronchitis.
+Many scientific studies have shown a relationship between these particles and effects on heart function, such as heart attacks resulting in death for people with increased heart disease risk, and effects on lung function, such as breathing difficulties for people with asthma.

 Learn more about: